sigma-epsilon/sigmaepsilon.mesh/README.md

 * Classes to handle points, pointclouds, reference frames and jagged topologies.
 * Array-like mesh composition with a Numba-jittable database model.
 Join or split meshes, attach numerical data and save to and load from disk.
-* Simplified and preconfigured plotting facility using PyVista.
+* Simplified and preconfigured plotting facility using PyVista, K3D, Plotly and Matplotlib.
 * Grid generation in 1, 2 and 3 dimensions for arbitrarily structured Lagrangian cells.
 * A mechanism for all sorts of geometrical and topological transformations.
 * A customizable nodal distribution mechanism to effortlessly pass around data between points and cells.